fugu-chop/launch_school/daily_logs/2_daily_log_oct2020.md

 Once again, I failed to read the assignment fully, and went off on a tangent, trying to code sequential player and dealer turns.
 Thankfully most of the code I wrote was still usable as is, but I did lose a fair bit of my win condition code, which needs to be re-written.

 It's another reminder to slow down, and fully read the requirements.

+##### 18/10/20 (Sun)
+__*Concepts covered*__<br/>
+- RB101 - Lesson 6: Slightly Larger Problems
+  - Twenty-One
+    - Win conditions
+    - Win display messages
+    - Refactor display methods
+    - Review the Launch School solution
+    - Bonus Features (score tally, arbitrary values, caching hand totals as variables)
+  - Tictactoe refactor

+__*Time spent*__<br/>
+244 minutes

+__*Thoughts*__<br/>
+Working through the Twenty-one assignment - the bonus features suggested didn't really apply that much to my program, as there isn't too much repetition of methods.
+I think one thing I could do better is not make methods take other methods as arguments, as this increases the complexity of reading code.

+Another important factor I remember reading about (and encountered again in this assignment) was the `while` loop - the `while` keyword can restrict the entire loop from executing at least once.

+I'm really glad for the code reviews Launch School provides.
+Ordinarily I would just be smashing logic into the one place, but having an experienced eye suggest specific things to clean up code is very helpful.
+I'll need to continue to keep an eye on the length of my methods, but I find refactoring to be a useful exercise.